Author: erikadudley

 To market, to market

 December had me inside, making slow food like stews and yeasty dishes.
 It also had me looking, sampling, and exploring the great indoors.
 Indoors as in markets and food halls, those places where you can travel all around the world under one roof.
-Over two

 Paths